Please login to order a test.

 The 2014 Bethesda System for Reporting Cervical / Vaginal Cytology

-- Indicate conventional smear (Pap smear), liquid-based preparation (Pap test), or other.
+- Indicate conventional smear (Pap smear) vs. liquid-based preparation vs. other

-- Specimen processed and examined but unsatisfactory for evaluation of epithelial abnormality because of (Specify source.)
+- Specimen processed and examined but unsatisfactory for evaluation of epithelial abnormality because of (specify reason)

 General Categorization (Optional)

 - Other: See Interpretation/Result (e.g., endometrial cells in a woman ≥45 years of age)